 Date of Authorship for this Version

 Reisman, W. Michael and Hakimi, Monica, "Illusion and Reality in the Compensation of Victims of International Terrorism" (2003).
 Faculty Scholarship Series.
-Paper 1010.
+1010.